Food Expiration Dates: What Do They Really Mean?

 To Toss or Not to TossThe expiration dates on foods reflect when to buy or use a product at its best quality.
 So, while you will not necessarily get sick from eating expired food, its freshness and nutrient value may be diminished.
 Therefore, the trick is to know how long a product is safe to eat after its expiration date.
 The following tips may help:

 The CupboardPantry, or shelf stable (nonperishable) foods, like cereal, baking mixes, and peanut butter may display “best if used by (or before)” dates.
 These indicate the shelf-life of a product—they tell you when a product is no longer at peak flavor, texture, and appearance.
 You can safely eat most of these types of foods past their listed date if they have been stored properly, but they may not taste their best or be as nutritious.
-There are two major categories of pantry foods, unprocessed and processed:
+There are 2 major categories of pantry foods, unprocessed and processed:

 - Unprocessed pantry foods —These include foods like pastas, cereal, baking mixes, dry beans, grains, and nuts.
 If they have been stored unopened and have no damage to their packaging, these shelf-stable foods should be good for a up to a year.
 After opening, store these products in airtight containers to keep out insects, humidity, and odors.